smahood/ergodox-infinity-layout/README.md

 ## Flashing

-You need to install `dfu-util`.
+You need to install [dfu-util](https://github.com/kiibohd/controller/wiki/Loading-DFU-Firmware).
 For me, this was `brew install dfu-util`.

-Place your keyboard into flash mode.
-For me, I switch to layer 3 and hit the escape key, or the `=` key.
+Place your keyboard into flash mode, by hitting the switch on the bottom of the PCB, or using a key sequence that enables flashing.
-The default Ergodox firmware doesn't have a way to enable flashing without pressing the switch on the bottom of the PCB, which would require me to dissamble my keyboard (later model have an access hole).

 Execute `dfu-util -D kiibohd/left_kiibohd.dfu.bin`: